Andrew R. Morgan: US Army career

 Following Morgan's graduation from West Point in 1998, he commissioned into the US Army as a medical officer.
 He completed his medical training and then volunteered for the US Army Special Operations Command.
 He was assigned as a physician at Fort Bragg and worked as a medical team member in the Special Operations Command as well as being part of the US Army Parachute Team as a physician.
 As part of the special operations command, he deployed to Iraq, Afghanistan, and Africa before being given a strategic special operations assignment in Washington, D.C.
 He was preparing to move to an Army base in Germany for a tour of duty before his selection by NASA in 2013.

-From June 2023, Morgan served as the garrison commander for Kwajalein Atoll.
+From June 2023 to May 2025, Morgan served as the garrison commander for Kwajalein Atoll.
 He was succeeded in this role in late May 2025 by Col. Matthew Cannon.
+As of June 2025, he is currently the senior commander at White Sands Missile Range.

 Astronaut career

-Morgan was selected by NASA in June 2013 as one of the eight members of NASA Astronaut Group 21 (Nicknamed "The Eight Balls") and began two years of astronaut basic training, this included training in Russian language, robotics, scientific and technical fields, ISS operations, T-38 flight operations, survival and spacewalk operations.
-Morgan, along with his seven classmates graduated from astronaut training and became eligible for future flight assignments on July 7, 2015.
+Morgan was selected by NASA in June 2013 as one of the eight members of NASA Astronaut Group 21 (nicknamed "The Eight Balls") and began two years of astronaut basic training, which included training in Russian language, robotics, scientific and technical fields, ISS operations, T-38 flight operations, survival operations, and spacewalk operations.
+Morgan, along with his seven classmates, graduated from astronaut training and became eligible for future flight assignments on July 7, 2015.

 In between completion of his training and assignment to his first flight, Morgan served in NASA EVA/Robotics and Crew Operations branches.

 Since his return from his first mission, Morgan served as the Mission Support Branch Chief of the NASA Astronaut Office and Increment Lead for Expedition 67.

 In July 2023, Morgan was sworn in as Commander of U.S. Army Garrison-Kwajalein Atoll (USAG-KA) for a two-year tour of duty.
 He relinquished command to Col. Matthew Cannon on 4 June 2025.